Timothy-Lloyd/cli-tools/README.md

 -command-runner*
 Command Runner will connect to devices listed within devices.txt and perform cli commands requested when running the program.
 Output will be printed to the screen and also to a file in folder called "output", assuming it is created prior to running the program.
 How to use:
-Edit the hosts file with the list of devices which are to have the single command entered and save in the format required by the application.
-E.G. SW1, 192.168.1.1
-Edit the vars.py file with your credentials.
+Edit the hosts file with the list of devices and save in the format required by the application.
+E.G. SW1, 192.168.1.1 Edit the vars.py file with your credentials.
-Once the hosts and vars files are complete, simply run the application, it will ask for the command to be entered and then attempt to perform this on each line in the hosts file.
+Once the hosts and vars files are complete, simply run the application, pick show or configuration mode and it will ask for the command(s) to be entered and then attempt to perform this on each line in the hosts file.

 -ping-sweeper*
 Ping Sweeper will ping the subnet entered and report back with hosts which respond to the ping request.
 Running a ping sweep will report output to screen and also to a file Command Runner will connect to devices listed within devices.txt and perform cli commands requested when running the program.
 Output will be printed to the screen and also to a file in folder called "output", assuming it is created prior to running the program.
 Note that some hosts do not respond to ping.